-Philosophical Foundations (Dr. William Rowe and Dr. Hendrik Hart) / Whole year, annually This seminar provides an examination of the major themes of Christian philosophy, especially as they are relevant to the philosophical categories frequently used in courses at ICS.
-The course opens with an intensive two-week short course (two weeks prior to registration day), during which the principal ideas of a Christian philosophy are introduced.
+Philosophical Foundations (William Rowe and Hendrik Hart) / Whole year, annually This seminar provides an examination of the major themes of Christian philosophy, especially as they are relevant to the philosophical categories frequently used in courses at ICS.
+The course opens with an intensive one-week short course (the week prior to registration day), during which the principal ideas of a Christian philosophy are introduced.
 Systematic and historical studies follow.
 Major themes include creation-fallredemption, categorial frameworks, religion, the nature of knowledge and theory, the structure of human personality, universals and individuality.
-Special attention is given to the philosophies of Vollenhoven and Dooyeweerd and subsequent modifications of their work.
+Special attention is given to the philosophies of D. H. Th.
+Vollenhoven and Herman Dooyeweerd and subsequent modifications of their work.